December 2016 - Orlando FL

 Spotted some wildlife as we read outside.

 Then we ran out to pick up some stuff for the weekend, not wanting to do this on Saturday with the hordes.
-Grapefruits was only 69 cents each.
+Grapefruits were only 69 cents each.

 Will need a run to Whole Foods on Saturday for a roast and NYE stuff and some of their GF bread that John likes.